Insomnia (2002 film): Plot

-Dormer learns that Burr has gone to Finch's apartment.
-He finds Kay's letters and realizes that Finch intends to kill Burr.
-He rushes to Finch's lake house, where Finch knocks Burr unconscious as Dormer arrives.
-Dormer is too disoriented from lack of sleep to fight off Finch.
-Burr revives and saves Dormer while Finch escapes.
-Burr reveals that she knows that Dormer shot Eckhart, and he admits that he is no longer certain that it was an accident.
-Finch shoots at them with a shotgun, and Burr returns fire while Dormer sneaks to Finch's location.
-After a struggle, Finch grabs Burr's gun to shoot Dormer, who then shoots and kills the former with the shotgun before his body sinks in the water.
-Burr rushes to the fatally wounded Dormer's aid and comforts him by affirming that Eckhart's shooting was accidental.
-She moves to throw away the shell casing to preserve Dormer's secret, but he stops her as he dies, telling her not to lose her way and to let him sleep.
+Dormer breaks into Finch's apartment again and discovers Kay's letters.
+Realizing Burr is being lured into a trap, he rushes to Finch's lake house, where Finch reveals he has Kay's dress before knocking Burr unconscious.
+Dormer arrives and confronts Finch, but is disorientated from lack of sleep and overpowered before Burr revives and drives Finch off.
+She tells Dormer she knows he shot Eckhart, and he admits he is no longer certain it was an accident.
+Finch retrieves a shotgun from his boathouse and begins shooting; Burr returns fire while Dormer outflanks Finch.
+In a struggle Dormer wrestles the shotgun away, but Finch draws Burr's gun and they shoot each other, resulting in both of them being respectively wounded and killed.
+Attempting to comfort the mortally wounded Dormer, Burr moves to throw away the shell casing that proves his guilt.
+Dormer stops her, telling her not to lose her way as he did, before dying.